gilt/guile/README.md

 - UIKit
 - QuartzCore

+## Building The Framework

+### Combined iOS Device / Simulator Framework

+To build Guile as a universal framework, you must ensure that the aggregate "Framework" build scheme is selected.
+Then simply use Command+B. To find the resulting Guile.framework: in the project navigator, right-click on libGuile.a under Products and select "Show In Finder".

+### Seperate iOS Device / Simulator Frameworks

+You might want to reduce the size of the distributed library by only including minimum architectures for an iOS device.
+In this case, you'll need to build Guile twice: once targetting a simulator and again tagetting iOS Device.
+When building for iOS Device, open the project's Build Settings for Guile (the library) and set **Build Active Architecture Only** to true.
+Add both framework version to your app's project, then link one debug and another to your distribution target.
+(Honestly this is overkill; most folks would be better off compiling Guile in as a submodule)

 ## Follow Us

 Check out the [Gilt Tech Blog](http://tech.gilt.com) to see what we're up to.
 Have questions? email us at mobile at gilt.com.